-The tipping point in my career took place in one of those conference rooms with clear walls, like a fishbowl.
-That’s where my boss told me I didn’t get promoted.
+The one I’m talking about was a meeting with my boss in one of those conference rooms with clear walls, like a fishbowl, when she told me I didn’t get promoted.

 I’d had a fun, intense, wild ride working at a late-stage startup.
 But three years later, I felt like a shell of a person.
 I was commuting ninety minutes each way to work.
 I was feeling uninspired, dreading the relentless marketing campaign cycles that at one time were exciting.
 I spent almost every meal in front of a screen and a lot of silent time with strangers on a commuter train.
 And when I’d finally come home I didn’t even like my neighborhood – it was too loud, too busy, not enough trees.